Sinthya01/VSTS-vscode-extension/README.md

 # Visual Studio Team Services Extension
 ### *The extension now supports Team Foundation Server 2015 Update 2 and later!*
-This extension allows you to manage your pull requests for your Git repositories as well as monitor builds and work items for your team project.
+This extension allows you to connect to Team Services, manage your pull requests for your Git repositories as well as monitor builds and work items for your team project.
 It  will use your Git repository information to connect to either Team Services or Team Foundation Server 2015 Update 2 (and later).